kevinjuan25/autoencoders_project/README.md

 Systems modelled:
 - Protein in water
+- Methane in water, configuration and topology generated using `gmx pdb2gmx` and `gmx solvate` utilities
 - Box of water
 - Box of gaseous Lennard-Jones particles
 - 2-D Lennard-Jones particles